mmpcoin-community/mmpcoin/README.md

 </div>

-## This branch contains the latest version 2.0.0 of the bells network.
+## This branch contains the latest version 2.0.0 of the mmpcoin network.

 (Credits to BlobMaster41)